I5UCC/VRCTextboxSTT/README.md

 - Optional Text to Text for quick typing.
 - Audio feedback for each step in the transcription.
 - Multi Language support. whisper supports around [100 different languages](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py#L10).
 Here, with a few [limitations](https://github.com/I5UCC/VRCTextboxSTT#limitations).
-- Sending transcription to either
-  - VRChats Ingame Textbox allowing for use with any avatar
-  - [KillFrenzyAvatarText](https://github.com/killfrenzy96/KillFrenzyAvatarText) that needs to be integrated to an avatar.
-    - You can use [Frosty704's Billboard](https://github.com/Frosty704/Billboard) to add a speech bubble to your avatar.
 - Free to use as of the [GPL-3.0 license](https://github.com/I5UCC/VRCTextboxSTT/blob/main/LICENSE)

 # Limitations

 - Limited character availability
-  - VRChats Textbox currently only supports ASCII characters, no support for Japanese, Korean etc. characters.
+  - VRChats Textbox currently only supports ASCII characters, no support for Japanese, Korean etc. characters. <br>
+    Limited to showing 144 characters at a time.
-  - KillFrenzyAvatarText does support ASCII characters and a certain set of Japanese hiragana.
+  - KillFrenzyAvatarText does support ASCII characters and a certain set of Japanese hiragana. <br>
+    Limited to showing 128 characters at a time.
 - Visibility
   - VRChats Textbox is only visible to friends by default, consider telling people they can change that in VRChats settings.
+  - VRChats Textbox is not visibile in Streamer-Mode.
   - KillFrenzyAvatarText is only visible to shown avatars and is PC only, as it uses a custom shader setup.

 # Requirements

 With default settings, this program has following requirements:

-- CPU version (Slower, Lower Requirements, Smaller Performance Compromises): <br>
+- CPU version:
-  - ~2GB of storage space <br>
+  - ~2GB of storage space.
-  - ~1GB of available RAM<br>
+  - ~1GB of available RAM.
-- GPU version (Faster, Higher Requirements, Bigger Performance Compromises): <br>
+- GPU version:
-  - CUDA enabled GPU (NVIDIA ONLY), otherwise it will fall back to using CPU <br>
+  - CUDA enabled GPU (NVIDIA ONLY), otherwise it will fall back to using CPU.
-  - ~5GB of storage space <br>
+  - ~5GB of storage space.
-  - ~1GB of available RAM<br>
+  - ~1GB of available RAM.
-  - ~1GB of available VRAM<br>
+  - ~1GB of available VRAM.
 - SteamVR (IF ran in VR, no Oculus support as of now.)

 # How to use